ResearchComputing/Documentation/docs/petalibrary/petalibrary.md

 ## The PetaLibrary

-The PetaLibrary is a University of Colorado Boulder Research Computing service that supports the storage, archive, and sharing of research data.
+The PetaLibrary is a University of Colorado Boulder Research Computing payed service that supports the storage, archive, and sharing of research data.
 It is available at a subsidized cost to any researcher affiliated with the University of Colorado Boulder.

 ### PetaLibrary Features
 - Minimum project size: 1 TB/year
 - 2 classes of storage: active and archive
      * See our [website](https://www.colorado.edu/rc/resources/petalibrary/storageandrates) for pricing information
-- New customers are limited to either
+- New customers are limited to either:
-     * 200 TB* in Active Storage, or
+     * 200 TB* in Active Storage
      * 100 TB* in Archive Storage
-     * Email <rc-help@colorado.edu> to request more space if necessary
 		 > _*Pending availability_

 PetaLibrary access is subject to the [PetaLibrary Terms of Service](https://www.colorado.edu/rc/resources/petalibrary/tos).